Self-Titled (Zao album)

-(Self-Titled) is the fifth full-length album by metalcore band Zao, released on February 21, 2001, by Solid State/Tooth & Nail/EMI.
-This album saw the departure of guitarist Russ Cogdell.
+Self-Titled is the fifth studio album by American metalcore band Zao, released on February 21, 2001, by Solid State/Tooth & Nail/EMI.
 The entire album was written in the recording studio by Scott and Jesse.
 Dan would be sent the tracks to write lyrics and then recorded them.
 The band famously broke up on stage (in Pennsylvania, Sept 2001) touring this album.